leanderhoedt/drugs-traceability/README.md

 **radix tree**

-We thing it's not possible to analyze the redix tree in a transaction processor of hyperledger composer.
+We think it's not possible to analyze the redix tree in a transaction processor of hyperledger composer.

 ## Possible improvements